ghostiek/CICD-Presentation/GitBasics/git.md

 ## What if I want to contribute to other projects?

-You may fork their repository and then clone your new remote repository using `git clone https://github.com/ghostiek/antigravity.git`.
+You may fork their repository and then clone your new remote repository to your local machine using `git clone https://github.com/ghostiek/antigravity.git`.
 And with the knowledge you now have you know how to make changes, put them in the stage area, make a commit, push them to your remote.
 Finally, you may head to the original repo and make a PR to merge your fork into the main one.
 Remember to follow proper etiquette the repo has set.